mikepfrank/dynamic/src/README.md

 ## 4. Top-level modules.

-This modules live in top level source directory for the Dynamic project and have not yet been moved into packages.
+These modules live in top level source directory for the Dynamic project and have not yet been moved into packages.

 ### 4.1.
 Fixed-point arithmetic module (`fixed.py`).